zjiang4/StanCDM/README.md

 To install this package from source:

-1)  Users may need to install the [rstan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) in order to execute the functions of StanDCM.
+1)  Users may need to install the [rstan](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) in order to execute the functions of StanDCM package.

 2)  Windows users should avoid using space when installing rstan.